What is a CHP System?

 - The ability to synchronise with a mains utility supply and standby generator, or both at once

-Our ability to deeply understand the technical needs of your installation provides added value, as we take a ‘whole project’ holistic approach and are known to have significant attention to detail.
-We don’t just think about a CHP, we think about optimising your energy usage as a whole, providing increased cost reductions all round.
+Our ability to deeply understand the technical needs of your CHP system installation provides added value, as we take a ‘whole project’ holistic approach and are known to have significant attention to detail.
+We don’t just think about CHP units, we think about optimising your energy usage as a whole, providing increased cost reductions all round..

 CHP Technical Information